Wal-Mart pays some board members more on bribery probe work

-(Reuters) - Wal-Mart Stores Inc (WMT.N) said on Monday that members of its board’s audit committee were paid more for the latest year due to extra work they had to take on to handle an ongoing investigation into alleged foreign bribery.
+(Reuters) - Wal-Mart Stores Inc (WMT.N) said on Monday that members of its board’s audit committee were paid more for the latest year because of extra work they had to take on to handle an ongoing investigation into alleged foreign bribery.

-The world’s largest retailer also said in its annual proxy, filed with U.S. regulators late on Monday, that three board members would not stand for re-election at the company’s June 7 annual meeting, and that Chief Executive Mike Duke and some other executives were paid more as sales and profit grew.
+The world’s largest retailer also said in its annual proxy statement that the cash incentives for its top executives in 2014 would be partly based on meeting certain compliance objectives.

+While incentives for senior executives will still be based on financial and growth targets, there will be compliance goals that executives will have to meet as part of the new plan.
+Executives who do not meet these goals could see their annual cash incentives reduced or eliminated, according to the regulatory filing.

 Back in November 2011, Wal-Mart began its own probe into matters including alleged violations of the U.S. Foreign Corrupt Practices Act, and whether such matters were appropriately handled by the company.